edjCase/motoko_ecdsa/README.md

-# ECDSA library for Motoko
+# ECDSA Library for Motoko

-A fork of [herumi/ecdsa-motoko](https://github.com/herumi/ecdsa-motoko), providing ECDSA-SHA-256 implementation.
+A comprehensive ECDSA implementation for Motoko, supporting secp256k1 and prime256v1 curves with SHA-256 hashing.

 ## Original Project Credits